Mammootty, Mohanlal And Other Celebrities Wish Malayalis A Very Happy Onam!

 Nivin Pauly

-Nivin Pauly has wished everyone a 'Happy Onam' and has also sent out a picture in which he could be seen in traditional attire.
+Nivin Pauly wished everyone a 'Happy Onam' and also sent out a picture in which he could be seen in traditional attire.

 Unni Mukundan

 Malayalam actor Unni Mukundan also penned down an interesting note while wishing everyone a 'Happy Onam' on the special day.
-He has also sent out a series of pictures in which he could be spotted in traditional attire.
+He also sent out a series of pictures in which he could be spotted in traditional attire.